 DAY 1: CUSCO – KM 82 – WAYLLABAMBA – AYAPATA

-The excitement of this famous trail will get you ready by 04.30am for pick up and begin our journey to Ollantay Tambo, where you can choose to have breakfast.
-After getting energized we will board the train to KM 82 in Quechua terms Piskacucho Where you will suit up, boots on and ready to begin the first hike of the Inca Trail.
+The excitement of this famous trail will get you ready by 04:30am for pick up and begin our journey to Ollantay Tambo, where you can choose to have breakfast.
+After getting energized we will take our bus to KM 82 in Quechua terms Piskacucho Where you will suit up, boots on and ready to begin the first hike of the Inca Trail.
 But first!
 We would need to pass through our first checkpoint where passports and student cards are required.

 After passing through checkpoint we are ready for the hike following and crossing through the Vilcanota river.
 No uphill on the first day as the path are pretty easy along flat terrain.
 There are some magnificent view of the Inca Fortress Huillca Raccay and also the inca site of Llactapata the incan site which constitute of Temples, Palaces and Terraces with a view of a snow capped peak of W´akay Willca.
 Continuing our hike towards Wayllabamba (3,000m/9,842ft) we are almost to our first campsite Ayapata.
 After settling in we will have afternoon high tea with a mountain peak view and later ending the day with an Andean dinner prepared by our trekker chef.

 - Distance: 12KM / 7.5MILES (at approx. 6-7 hours’ hike)